 Vector vs Raster

 Vector data consists of points, lines and polygons.
 A point is a single x,y coordinate.
 A line is a series of connected points.
-A polygon is a series of connected points that has area.
+A polygon is a series of connected lines that has area.
 In GIS, each feature, whether it is a point, line, or polygon, has a unique ID and an individual record in the attribute table.
 Raster data is made of square picture elements, or pixels.
 Each pixel has a value, or a digital number.
 The number can refer to all types of things including reflectance of a specific wavelength of light, an elevation value or a constant.
 Both types of data are useful at different times and with different applications.

 Vectors are advantageous because they can be high resolution without generalization, can maintain accurate geographic locations and they can be more aesthetically pleasing.
 The downside of vectors are that the locations of each vertex (the points that make up a point, the lines or the polygons) need to be stored explicitly.
 Processing and analyzing vectors can be resource and time intensive, especially or large or complicated data layers.